cbikkanur/MIDS_W266_NLP/FinalProject/README.md

 ### 2. [LSTM](Jigsaw_TFIDF_LSTM.ipynb):
 In this model, we have used a special kind of Recurrent Neural Network known as Long Short Term Memory networks to predict the toxicity of the comments.
+For vocabulary embeddings, we have used [GloVe](https://nlp.stanford.edu/projects/glove/) with 6 billion tokens, 400K vocaublary and 50 dimensional vectors which is trained on Wikipedia and Gigaword.

 ### 3. [BERT Mixed](Jigsaw_BERT_Mixed.ipynb):